-Extending Mathematical Understanding (EMU) Intervention Specialist Teacher (Early Years)
+Extending Mathematical Understanding (EMU) – Early Years (Prep to Year 2) Intervention Specialist Teacher course

-    This program involves field-based learning and a six day spaced learning program.
-The field-based learning component involves teachers planning and implementing an EMU Program (5 x 45 minute sessions per week) throughout the year.
-The six day program involves workshops, data analysis and reviewing video excerpts simulating ‘behind-the-screen sessions’.
-Professional interaction, critical reflection, associated discussion and professional reading are important aspects of the program.
+This course educates EMU Specialist teachers to work with students in the early years of schooling.
+It involves field-based learning and a six-day spaced learning program.
+The field-based learning involves teachers planning and implementing an EMU Intervention Program (5 x 45-minute sessions per week) throughout the year.
+The course includes workshops, data analysis and reviewing video excerpts simulating ‘behind-the-screen sessions’.
+Professional interaction, critical reflection, associated discussion and professional reading are important aspects of the course.

-    - Using data from the Early Numeracy Interview to identify students who are low- attaining and to prioritise children for placement in an intervention program
+- using data from the Mathematics Assessment Interview to identify students who are low- attaining and to prioritise children for placement in an intervention program

 $2,200 (incl.
 GST)

 The cost includes all program materials, morning tea and a light lunch.

 - Day 4: Friday 8 May 2020

 - Day 6: Friday 28 August 2020